INTRODUCTION

 A well-balanced diet helps the body recover from the effects of smoking while supporting gallbladder function.
 Fibre-rich foods, such as whole grains, fruits and vegetables, help regulate bile consistency and prevent gallstones.
 Healthy fats from sources like avocados, nuts and olive oil promote smooth bile flow.
 Avoiding processed foods, excessive caffeine and trans fats reduces gallbladder stress and supports better digestion.
 Combining a nutritious diet with smoking cessation leads to long-term digestive health and overall wellbeing.

-EXERCISE AND ITS IMPACT ON DIGESTION
+PHYSICAL ACTIVITY AND ITS IMPACT ON DIGESTION

 TIPS FOR QUITTING SMOKING SUCCESSFULLY